 Name: Laura Allen

 Organization: Greywater Action

-,

 Recommendation: Delete text

 Section Number: Table A 104.2.1

-TABLE A 104.2.

-MINIMUM WATER QU Escherichia coli (fecal coliform): ALITY Non-detectable
+TABLE A 104.2.1 MINIMUM WATER QU Escherichia coli (fecal coliform): =

-Proposed Text: Protozoan Cysts: Non-detectable
+Proposed Text: Protozoan Cysts: Viruses: Turbidity: Non-detectable Non-detectable <0.3 NTU

-· Viruses: Non-detectable

-Turbidity: <0.3 NTU

-Problem Statement: Testing for protozoan cysts and viruses is incredibly expensive and won't ensure the water system is safe.
-This regulation should require the use of adequate filtration and disinfection to ensure the water is safe, and NOT require any testing of cysts or viruses.
-There are over 300,000 types of viruses that infect mammals, and at least 12 common human waterborne disease viruses.
-Just to test for 2 highly common viruses, norovirus and enterovirus, would cost around \$2,5000 per sample.
-Common cysts- giardia and cryptosporidium cost over \$500 per sample.
-Any treatment system should be certified to remove these viruses and cysts.
+Problem Statement: system is safe.
+The to ensure the water 300,000 types of visease viruses.
+Judost around \$2,500 cost around \$ pan cysts and viruses is incredibly exist regulation should require the useer is safe, and NOT require any testiviruses that infect mammals, and at lust to test for 2 highly common virus 00 per sample.
+Common cysts- giar Any treatment system should be cere of adequate filtration of cysts or virus least 12 common hases, norovirus and dia and cryptospor on and disinfection ses.
+There are over numan waterborne enterovirus, would idium cost over

 Referenced Standards: